-The above mentioned indemnification provisions shall remain in full force and effect and survive the cancellation, termination and/or expiration of this Contract.
-Operating Agency further agrees to require any entities with which it contracts to agree to and abide by the above mentioned indemnification requirements in favor of the Public Agencies, as applicable to each of them.
+The above mentioned provisions of indemnification shall remain in full force and effect and survive the cancellation, termination, and/or expiration of this Contract.
+The Operating Agency further agrees to require any entities with which it contracts to agree to and abide by the above mentioned indemnification requirements in favor of the Public Agencies, as applicable to each of them.